-(3) Except as described in Note 7 below, the amounts listed reflect the amounts earned under our Corporate and Business Unit Bonus Plans as described in "Compensation Discussion and Analysis" in this Form 10-K/A. For all individuals, bonus payments were accrued and earned in the year indicated and paid in the succeeding fiscal year.
+(3) Except as described in Note 7 below, the amounts listed reflect the amounts earned under our Corporate and Business Unit Bonus Plans as described in "Compensation Discussion and Analysis" in this proxy statement.
+For all individuals, bonus payments were accrued and earned in the year indicated and paid in the succeeding fiscal year.